 For starters, Hojicha should be prepared in the proper teapot.
 It should have an attached mesh inside in order to keep leaves from escaping into the teacup yet allow them to move freely for maximum flavor and evenness in strength.
 (Click here for an example teapot that works well to brew hojicha and make the taste better)

 Temperature is also very important and should be allowed to cool to the ideal temperature after being brought to a full boil.
 It is also important to use good, filtered water for maximum smoothness and flavor.
 (Click here to learn more about Japanese green tea and water)

 It is vital to always adjust the temperature according to the grade of the tea.
 The higher the grade, the lower the temperature should be.
 Premium Hojicha should be brewed at around 190 degrees Fahrenheit or 90 degrees Celsius.

 You should also adjust how many leaves you brew to the size of the cup that you will be using.
-If you are serving your tea in a smallish cup, you will want to use fewer leaves unless you want to achieve a very strong brew.
+If you are serving your tea in a small cup, you will want to use fewer leaves unless you want to achieve a very strong brew.

 Since Hojicha is considered a delicate tea, it is often served in small Japanese cups, but it can also be enjoyed in your favorite mug as well.
 Drinking tea is all about the enjoyment of the drinker.

 You should store your Hojicha in an air-tight bag and keep it in the refrigerator to preserve its flavor for as long as possible.
 (Click here to learn more about how to store tea)

 Hojicha can be prepared in a number of different ways.
 It is traditionally prepared as tea by steaming the leaves in hot water for about one minute.
 It can also be enjoyed chilled.
 (Here is how you can cold brew hojicha – this instruction is for sencha but works well for hojicha.)